 Do you have your creative juices flowing yet?
-If not, get ready, I have these in a printable available for you to download in the library!
+If not, get ready, I have these tags in a printable available for you in our FREE COMMUNITY LIBRARY!

 Simply print them out on any color card stock of your choice and glue them on a cross, or wreath.
 You can even tie them around a napkin with twine.

 Your options are endless, but the message will be priceless!